RockefellerArchiveCenter/archivematica-local/administration.md

 ### Troubleshooting ArchivesSpace DIP Upload

-As root, navigate to `/var/log/archivematica/MCPClient/`.
-To find the relevant line(s) in `MCPClient.debug.log`, type `grep "upload-archivesspace" MCPClient.debug.log`.
+As root user, navigate to `/var/log/archivematica/MCPClient/`.
+To find the relevant line(s) in `MCPClient.debug.log`, search for the microservice name by typing `grep "upload-archivesspace" MCPClient.debug.log`.